calmh/node-zfs/README.md

 ### ZFS Mount

-Mount the filesystem with the specified name.
+Mount the filesystem with the specified name or all filesystems.
 All possible options can be found inside the lib/zfs.js file.

 ```js
 var opts = {